 Whatever you call it, it’s a pretty great chocolate cake that just requires four ingredients, no special techniques, except for a few moments of whisking, and can be refrigerated (once cool), for a couple of days, until ready to serve.

 Note: I often get asked about how to remove a cake like this from a springform pan.
 You can dip a chef’s knife in very hot water and slide it under the cooled cake to remove it from the bottom of the pan.
-But I often use my glass-bottomed springform pan, since I don’t need to wrestle the cake from the bottom of the pan for serving.
+But I generally use my glass-bottomed springform pan, since I don’t need to wrestle the cake from the bottom of the pan for serving.